Un-Dam the Klamath: Background

 In 1978, the Supreme Court of California upheld the ban on fishing for tribes.
 The Yurok had been fighting to regain their rights to fish since the 1930s.
 This decision sparked protests from the tribe and repression from federal agents and police between 1978 and 1979.
 At times, violence was used against tribal members.
 In one instance, Yurok were hosting a birthday near the river "when agents arrived and pulled out their billy clubs."
 In 1979, the Supreme Court upheld a 1974 decision "that the tribes were entitled to 50 percent of harvestable salmon and that they should become co-managers of state fisheries," which brought an end to the conflict.
 In the 1980s, because of excessive logging practices by settlers, game, acorns and many other foods were depleted or destroyed.

 The dams increasingly led to a decline in Indigenous fisheries, meaning that "Native families increasingly filled their bellies with store-bought and government commodity foods—cheap starches, fats and sugar.
 Chronic unemployment, despair and addictions rose in the gap left by the vanishing life in the river," as stated by Diana Hartel, who documents how settler presence and the dams have been destructive to Indigenous health through the "collapse of First Nations fisheries [which] had brought deepening poverty and with it soaring rates of diabetes."
 Hartel argues that because of the ways in which settlers are "disconnected from life rhythms millions of years old... we can wreak havoc on everything around us."

+In the summer of 2025 a group of teenage members of the local indigenous people made a 30 day, 300 mile journey, the first canoe decent of the full river in over 100 years.
+Supported by the international NGO Rios to Rivers, they trained for about two years whitewater canoeing before putting in at the headwaters.
+The last three days they were accompanied by representatives from indigenous people around the world who are fighting for the life and freedom of their own rivers from New Zealand, to Chile and China, before reaching the Pacific ocean in a healing ceremony.